 2) To clarify the role of History, Chance and Selection during Adaptive Evolution;

-3) To understand the evolution of latitudinal clines, including patterns of inversion polymorphisms;
+5) To understand the evolution of latitudinal clines, including inversion polymorphisms;

-5) To study the conditions under which social learning in general, and mate choice copying in particular, is adaptive and how it may affect hybridization and speciation.
+7) To study the conditions under which social learning in general, and mate-choice copying in particular, is adaptive and how it may affect hybridization and speciation.

-In addition one post-doctoral researcher is implementing an ‘Evolutionary Studies Program’ (EvoS) at the University of Lisbon and developing a research project that uses multilevel selection theory to explain rationality (or the lack there of) in human economic behavior.
+In addition one researcher (Filipa Vala) is implementing an ‘Evolutionary Studies Program’ (EvoS) at the University of Lisbon and developing a research project that uses multilevel selection theory to explain rationality (or the lack there of) in human economic behaviour.